 Summer’s Don’t-Miss Dish in Edible Santa Barbara Magazine

-What started as an experiment in cooking California’s signature fruit quickly became Chef Robbie Wilson‘s signature dish.
-The Grilled Avocado with Ponzu sauce and fresh wasabi at Mattei’s Tavern in Los Olivos stemmed from Wilson’s love for tempura-fried avocado, and is now the dish that every table wants.
+What started as an experiment in cooking California’s signature fruit (the beloved avocado) quickly became Chef Robbie Wilson’s signature dish.
+This spirited chef arrived in our California Central Coast town with plenty of fine dining experience under his knife: Texas, Napa, Aspen, France, Nashville, Mexico City, and with the legendary Nobu Matsuhisa.
+This world view of food brought us this Grilled Avocado with Ponzu sauce and fresh wasabi, stemming from Wilson’s love for tempura-fried avocado.
+It was the dish that every table needed.

 Wilson wanted to do something entirely new with local produce, and dreamed of an avocado dish to be eaten with a fork – something savory and something very California.
 Grilling it over red oak on the restaurant’s 1889 grill was right in line for this historic landmark.
 Wilson says the trifecta of smoke, acid and the fruit’s buttery texture is what makes this simple, yet adventurous dish.
 He only uses Hass avocados from Bliss Family Avocado Ranch in Carpenteria because of their large size and amazing taste – Hass avocados have higher fat content and larger yields.
 Bliss also grows different varieties that produce fruit year-round, keeping Wilson’s most-popular dish always in-stock and always local.

 Want the full recipe?
 Get and print it here.